 The limits of our paradigm shape the external boundaries of perception.
 These are the limits of our possibilities.
 Our imagination can break down these boundaries if we train it.
 Our emotion is the fuel of invention.
 People want to control this input so they can limitations of thinking and limit our use of imagination.
 Imagination and creativity are dangerous for those who want to control what we think.

 Two primary sources shape our worldview in our modern culture.
 These are harmful religions and greed-based cultural programming.
 The programming of these elements starts early and comes from multiple sources that we trust.
 As children, we don’t even notice this programming is taking place.
 It becomes a part of our psyche structures.

 Religion teaches us to react with fear to anything that challenges the paradigm.
 It triggers the same level of anxiety as facing a wild animal or fire.
 It uses this fear to justify ethnic and gender hierarchies and justification for prejudice and discrimination.
 All the while, we don’t realize the force and effect these structures have on our ability to reason.
-We don’t “see” how it affects our perception of reality.
-Your thoughts become your reality, and thoughts can be programmed.
-Religion is the primary source of this type of programming.
+You don’t “see” how it affects perception because your thoughts become your reality regardless of the other options available.
+Religion is the primary source of programming because people believe it.